A powerful, easily deployable network traffic analysis tool suite for network security monitoring

 Packer v1.12.0

 Malcolm is a resource-intensive tool: instance types should meet Malcolm’s minimum system requirements.
-Some AWS EC2 instance types meeting recommended minimum requirements:
+A few AWS EC2 instance types meeting recommended minimum requirements include:

 This section outlines the process of using the AWS Command Line Interface (CLI) to instantiate an EC2 instance running Malcolm.
 This section assumes good working knowledge of Amazon Web Services (AWS).